tdspora/syngen/README.md

 - <i>run_parallel</i> – whether to use multiprocessing (feasible for tables > 5000 rows)
 - <i>batch_size</i> – if specified, the generation is split into batches.
 This can save the RAM
 - <i>random_seed</i> – if specified, generates a reproducible result
-- <i>print_report</i> – whether to generate accuracy and sampling reports.
-Please note that the sampling report is generated only if the row_limit parameter is set.
+- <i>reports</i> - whether to generate an accuracy report or just fetch accuracy metrics
 - <i>metadata_path</i> – a path to metadata file

 Requirements for parameters of generation process: